BigPolarBear1/factorization/README.md

 Ps: During the weekends I have been working also on an algorithm to attack DLP.
 I tried to work on it in secret, but now that that algorithm is also reaching maturity, I will drop it soon.

 Pps: pete hegseth is a fucking loser and a piece of shit.
 And I am waging war against america.
 Don't mistake what I'm doing for anything else.
 I was a guest you country, and you people insulted me and pointed a gun at me while I was unarmed while your leaders cries about "dudes in dresses".
 And damn nato to hell for being pathetic lapdogs.
 Fucking weaklings.
 Your all fucking pathetic.
 Fucking losers.

+Update: Got back from therapy.
+Didn't sleep much last night and ran 30k, fucking tired right now.
+I'll began finishing the math tomorrow.
+So tomorrow actually, I really want to implement a heuristic so we displace the parabola in the right direction and yield smaller smooths.
+Proving I can gain an advantage that way is the most important thing.. everything else is just polish.